 After the comment period ends, the MPO reviews all of the comments it has received and makes changes to the document as appropriate.
-This year, the MPO is scheduled to take action on the draft FFYs 2015- 2018 TIP on July 10, 2014.
+This year, the MPO endorsed the FFYs 2015-2018 TIP on July 10, 2014.
 Once the TIP has been endorsed by the MPO, it is incorporated into the State Transportation Improvement Program (STIP)-which is a compilation of TIPs from all of the MPOs in Massachusetts-and sent to the Federal Highway Administration and Federal Transit Administration to enable the document to be approved by the federal agencies by September 30, before the start of FFY 2015.